betodealmeida/senor-octopus/README.rst

     db:
       flow: speedtest ->

-You can also use ``*`` as a wildcard, if you want a node to connect to all other nodes, or specify a list of nodes:
+We can also use ``*`` as a wildcard, if we want a node to connect to all other nodes, or specify a list of nodes:

 .. code-block:: yaml